juliealevy/bbg-education-java/README.md

 - HAL/HATEOS responses
   - trying out Spring Boot Hateos EntityModel and EntityCollection
     - auth and program done
-    - trying to figure out the best way to build the discoverable links for an api call (with templated uris)- in progress
+- Added command-based validation in a pipeline middleware.
+  -   implemented for CreateProgram
+  -   implement for other Program commands (in progress)
+  -   figure something out for services based entities (User/Auth)

 ## Coming soon
-- validation
 - Logging
+- make a decision about future workflow/entity implementation:  command vs service
+- trying to figure out the best way to build the discoverable links for an api call (with templated uris)
+- Add refresh token to auth, consider implementing revoke feature (with DB persistance of tokens)
+- Caching of some data (maybe use Redis in Docker)
 - idempotent posts - caching (in memory vs distr (redus?))
 - more error handling
   - better problem responses